pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ---
-title: TiDB Operator: Your TiDB Operations Expert for Kubernetes
+title: 'TiDB Operator: Your TiDB Operations Expert in Kubernetes'
 date: 2020-09-24
 author: ['Aylei Wu']
 summary: This post analyzes the pros and cons of running databases in Kubernetes.
 It also introduces TiDB Operator, a tool for managing TiDB clusters in Kubernetes, and describes how large companies are using it in their production environments as well as their best practices.